Azure-Samples/azure-search-rest-samples/custom-analyzers/README.md

 Gather connection information used on the requests.
 You can find this information in the Azure portal.
 Save it in Notepad or another temporary location.

-1. In Azure portal, get the search service ndpoint (for example, `https://demo-svc.search.windows.net`).
+1. In Azure portal, get the search service endpoint (for example, `https://demo-svc.search.windows.net`).

 1. Next, select **Keys** on the left and copy one of admin keys.